ARUM CYRENAICUM

 Tubers:-

-a) 3.5-5 cm across, 2-2.5 cm thick.
+1) 3.5-5 cm across, 2-2.5 cm thick, vertical.

 Leaves:-

-b) broadly sagittate, apex obtuse to rather bluntly acute.
+1) Lamina, 8.5-20 cm long, 4-12 cm wide, broadly sagittate, apex obtuse to rather

-c) deep green, semi-glossy.
+bluntly acute, deep green, semi-glossy.

 Flower:-

-a) smelling slightly of horse-dung.
+1) Smelling slightly of horse-dung.

-a) 3-11 cm long, 5-7 mm wide.
+1) Peduncle, 3-11 cm long, 5-7 mm wide, not exceeding the leaves, terete.

-d) longitudinally striped with lighter green and moderately stained with purple.
+longitudinally striped with lighter green and moderately stained with purple.

 semi-glossy mid-green.

-a) 10.5-16 cm long.
+2) Spathe, 10.5-16 cm long.

-a) 2.5-4 cm long, 2-2.5 cm wide.
+3) Spathe-tube, 2.5-4 cm long, 2-2.5 cm wide. oblong-cylindric, constricted apically.

-c) exterior pale green with a narrow dull purple margin, interior dark purple, fading
+exterior pale green with a narrow dull purple margin, interior dark purple, fading

 to pale green basally and deepening to plum-purple apically.

-a) 8.5-12 cm long, 4-5.5 cm wide.
+4) Spathe-limb, 8.5-12 cm long, 4-5.5 cm wide, elliptic, erect, the apex drooping

-c) externally greenish, flushed with purple towards the edges, interior pale rosy
+purple towards the edges, interior pale rosy purple to dark purple, fading to pale

-green at the tip.
+purple towards the tube and apex, green at the tip.

-a) c. ½ as long as the spathe-limb, 7-9.5 cm in total length.
+5) Spadix, c. ½ as long as the spathe-limb, 7-9.5 cm in total length. appendix

-c) deep purple with a slight olive-green tinge, stipe darker.
+slight olive-green tinge, stipe darker.

 Fruit:-

-a) 4-9 x 3-5 mm.
+1) Berries, 4-9 x 3-5 mm, pyriform.

 Key features:-

-1) Spathe-limb interior purple, fading to pale green basally.
+1) Spathe-limb, interior purple, fading to pale green basally.

-2) Spadix-appendix slender-cylindric, long-stipitate.
+2) Spadix, appendix slender-cylindric, long-stipitate.

 Habitat:- Grows in riparian woodland (interface between land and a river) and